 At 6.15RMB to the dollar and climbing, the cost of living in China is much cheaper than western countries.

 The Great Wall, Forbidden Palace, Terracotta Warriors, Shanghai and Hong Kong are all at your fingertips when you live in China.
-And those are just a few of the hundreds, nay thousands of places you can visit.
 With 47 UNESCO world heritage sites (the second-highest of any country), you will always have something to see.

-A few more beautiful sites were added into UNESCO Heritage Sites list since 2016 – now, with 55 sites, China is tied in first place with Italy for this rating.
+More beautiful sites were added into the UNESCO Heritage Sites list since 2016 – now, with 55 sites, China is tied in first place with Italy for this rating.

 Living abroad actively encourages you to try new things on a daily basis and there’s a sense of freedom that comes with it.
 With new clubs and groups springing up every day, you can do anything from learning dim sum cooking to entrepreneurs meeting for a drink.
 It’s always your choice, your opinion and we wouldn’t have it any other way.